Daylight Saving: A Good Time to Check These 8 Things

 Overall, finding air leaks can be pretty challenging, so you may want to check out Energy Star’s useful DIY guide on sealing and insulating.

 Home fires occur more in the winter than any other season, and heating equipment, holiday decorations, winter storms, and candles are all major culprits.
-To help reduce your risk to winter fires and other hazards, including carbon monoxide and electrical fires, it’s so important to spend a few minutes to check your detectors and replace the batteries if needed.
+To help reduce your risk to winter fires and other hazards, including carbon monoxide and electrical fires, it’s so important to spend a few minutes to check your alarms and replace the batteries if needed.

-When changing the batteries of your detectors, most products will require a brand new lithium 9-volt battery as a replacement.
+When changing the batteries of your alarms, most products will require a brand new lithium 9-volt battery as a replacement.
 Make sure that the male and female terminals are oriented properly and connected with the base.

-If you’re looking for that extra bit of peace of mind, you should also consider placing a Notion Sensor by your smoke detectors so you can know when they’re going off even while you’re away.
+If you’re looking for that extra bit of peace of mind, you should also consider placing a Notion Sensor by your smoke alarms so you can know when they’re going off even while you’re away.

 #8: Restock Emergency Kits